Bethesda Same-Sex Child Custody/Support

 When the parents are able to work together, we prepare parenting plans that spell out the rights and obligations of each parent.

-Fighting for the best possible outcomes for clients in Montgomery County
+Our Bethesda same-sex child custody lawyers for the best possible outcomes for clients in Maryland

-At McCabe Russell, PA, we explain your rights, understand your priorities, and then fight aggressively to establish the proper legal boundaries for you, your child, and the other parent.
+At McCabe Russell, PA, our Bethesda same-sex child custody and support lawyers explain your rights, understand your priorities, and then fight aggressively to establish the proper legal boundaries for you, your child, and the other parent.
 At every level, we advise same-sex clients that the best interests of the child are paramount.
-For clear guidance and strong counsel, please call 443.917.3347 or fill out our contact form to make an appointment.
+For clear guidance and strong counsel, please call 443-812-1435 or fill out our contact form to make an appointment.

 6701 Democracy One Plaza Loop,